jerryq27/Cheatsheets/Languages/JavaScript.md

 console.log(foundItem);
 ```

-#### foreach
+#### forEach

-Foreach applies a function to every single item in the array:
+forEach applies a function to every single item in the array:

 ```js
 const items = [